 The Protection of Personal Information Act 4 of 2013 (“PoPIA”) requires JP to inform their clients as to how their Personal Information is used, disclosed and destroyed.
 An individual’s privacy is of the greatest importance to JP and its business practices and JP is committed to the confidentiality and protection of all such Personal Information collected.

-JP therefore guarantees its commitment to protecting their client’s privacy and ensuring their Personal Information is used appropriately, transparently, securely and will only be processed if – given the purpose for which it is processed – it is adequate, relevant and not excessive
+JP, therefore, guarantees its commitment to protecting its client’s privacy and ensuring their Personal Information is used appropriately, transparently, and securely and will only be processed if – given the purpose for which it is processed – it is adequate, relevant and not excessive